USD

 Jantar Mantar

-An 18th-century astronomical marvel by Maharaja Jai Singh II, featuring 14 geometric instruments used to measure time, track celestial bodies, and study the cosmos.
+An 18th-century astronomical observatory built by Maharaja Jai Singh II, featuring remarkable instruments used to study the movement of celestial bodies.

 National Museum